Progressive Conservative Party of Canada: Kim Campbell and decline

 Following Mulroney's resignation, his successor as Tory leader and as prime minister was Kim Campbell, who led the party into the disastrous election of 1993.
 The Progressive Conservatives went from being the majority party to holding only two seats in the House of Commons, which was not enough to maintain official party status despite garnering 16% of the popular vote.
 It was the worst defeat ever suffered for a governing party at the federal level; the 151-seat loss far exceeded the 95 seats lost by the Liberals in 1984.
 The party's western supporters transferred virtually en masse to Reform, most of its Quebec supporters split between the sovereigntist Bloc Québécois and the Liberals, and most of its Ontario and Atlantic supporters bolted for the Liberals.
 Even though the Progressive Conservatives finished third in the popular vote (just percentage points behind Reform), their support was spread out across the entire country and was not concentrated in enough areas to translate into more seats.
 By contrast, the Bloc managed to capture Official Opposition status with 54 seats despite running candidates only in Quebec, while Reform finished third in the seat count despite being virtually nonexistent east of Manitoba.

-Campbell herself was defeated, as was every member of the Cabinet except Jean Charest, whom Campbell had defeated in the election to succeed Mulroney.
+Campbell herself was defeated to Hedy Fry, as was every member of the Cabinet except Jean Charest, whom Campbell had defeated in the election to succeed Mulroney.
 Campbell resigned as party leader in December, and Charest, as the only remaining member of the previous Cabinet, was quickly appointed interim leader and confirmed in the post in 1995.
 The party continued to hold a majority of seats in the Senate until 1997, where Senator John Lynch-Staunton served as Leader of the Opposition in the Senate.
 Charest led the party back to official party status in the 1997 election, winning 20 seats.
 With the exception of one seat each in Ontario and Manitoba, the rest of the seats were all in the Maritimes and Quebec.
 However, the PCs never won more than 20 seats again, and only two west of Quebec (not counting by-elections and switches from other parties).